 The long-term trend of precipitation in Texas has been positive.
-Over the past century, parts of central and eastern Texas have experienced precipitation increases of 15% or more, while in much of the western part of the state the long-term trend is flat or even downward.
-The tendency for increasing precipitation in Texas is not consistent with the majority of global climate models, with the average simulated trend being -2.6% per century.
-Models and observations both tend to feature more positive (or less negative) trends toward northeastern Texas than toward southwestern Texas.
+Over the past century, parts of central and eastern Texas have experienced precipitation increases of 15% or more, while in much of the western part of the state the longterm trend is flat or even slightly downward.^{xviii} The tendency for increasing precipitation in Texas is not consistent with the majority of global climate models, with the average simulated trend being -2.6% per century.^{xix} Models and observations both tend to feature more positive (or less negative) trends toward northeastern Texas than toward southwestern Texas.^{xx}

 Superimposed on the generally upward precipitation trend is considerable variability.
 El Niño has a prominent influence on cool-season rainfall in Texas: during El Niño years, Texas tends to be wet, while during La Niña years, Texas tends to be dry.
-Individual El Niño or La Niña events tend to last only 1-3 years, so this relationship is not useful for multidecadal predictions.
-However, both the Atlantic and Pacific Oceans feature multidecadal variability: the Atlantic Multidecadal Oscillation (AMO) and the Pacific Decadal Oscillation (PDO).
-Both have been shown to substantially influence precipitation in the United States, including Texas.
+The natural variability driven by El Niño means that year-toyear swings in precipitation in Texas tend to be larger than in many other parts of the United States.
+This makes Texas both drought-prone and flood-prone.